BHS Counseling Newsletter

 The Senate Page Program is a unique opportunity for high school juniors to get involved in government service, see the legislative process in action, and experience life in our nation’s capital.
 U.S. Senator Mark R. Warner, D-VA, oversees the spring and fall programs.
 Young Virginians who would like to apply to the program should use the link above or visit Warner’s website at warner.senate.gov for additional details and specific deadlines (generally June 15 for fall session and December 1 for spring session).

 Warner’s page sponsorship alternates by gender.
-Check with the Senator’s office to find out which gender may apply for the spring 2019 semester of the Senate Page program.
+Check with the Senator’s office to find out which gender may apply for each semester of the Senate Page program.

 Upcoming Community Events & Programs